 What’s in the next coffee box

-Get stuck in to the tasting notes for the October Indy Coffee Box
+Delve into the tasting notes for the September Indy Coffee Box.

 They are often different for filter and espresso roasts, so you’ll get the appropriate one for the roast-style you pick on checkout.
 Omni roasts are good for both filter and espresso

 Coffee notes: Chire wet-mill is located in the eponymous village of the Sidamo sub-region, in the Southern Nations, Nationalities & Peoples region of Ethiopia.
 Over a number of years the region has developed a distinguished reputation for fine coffees, producing some of the most sought-after micro-lots in the world.
 The combination of high altitude, fertile soil, consistent and plentiful rains, and an abundance of local knowledge are all contributing factors to the high status of Yirgacheffe coffees.

 The indigenous heirloom varietals – which grow wild in Ethiopia – are responsible for the unique flavour notes which make for an unusual but beautifully refined cup, characterised by strong citric acidity, sweet chocolate and floral/herbal notes.

 Tasting notes: Extremely intense and complex; bergamot, jasmine, peach iced tea, hops and lemon thyme

 Coffee notes: The tradition of coffee production has been in the Barbosa family since the 20th century.
 Danilo Barbosa, jointly with his sons, represent the fifth generation of family coffee production.

 The Rainforest Alliance farm is located in Minas Gerais, Cerrado Region, which is characterised by its altitude and climate.
 Working with natural and pulped natural processes, the family have also been experimenting with honey processing.